RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

 How will the school know how well my child is doing and how will they inform me about this?

-We believe that your child’s education should be a partnership between parents and teachers; therefore we aim to keep communication channels open and communicate regularly.
+We believe that your child’s education should be a partnership between parents and teachers; therefore, we aim to keep communication channels open and communicate regularly.
+In order to do this we ensure parents:

 How will the school support my child’s physical and/or medical needs?

-We currently liaise with the following professionals in order to help us support children with physical and medical needs:
+We currently liaise with the following professionals and outside agencies in order to help us support children with SEND:

 - School nurse